To California's 7th Congressional District,

 - Getting plenty of rest, drinking fluids, eating healthy foods, and managing your stress helps you stay healthy.

-- Practice social distancing of at least 6 feet.
+- Practice physical distancing of at least 6 feet.

 - Stay home.

 There are several FREE coronavirus community and drive-thru testing sites throughout Sacramento County.

 Anyone 18 years old or older living in Sacramento County can now get tested for COVID-19 for free simply by completing the Online Screening for COVID-19 Testing.
 Those who complete the online COVID-19 screening will be scheduled for a drive-through appointment.
 Appointment details will be sent by email or phone.
 The Drive-Through Testing location is by appointment only and does not provided medical care on site.

 Community COVID-19 Testing Sites